stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 ```
 **💾 On Disk:** `06 A THRU F`

-> **NOTE:** This code does not include error capture.
-You can type in any letter and have the result printed.
-More on this later.
+> **NOTE:** This code does not include *exception handling*.
+You can type in any letter and and the code will print an incorrect result.
+This is not the intent of the program.
+We will look at *exception handling* later.

 The final INPUT statement(s) is `READ`/`DATA`.
-The `READ` statement is similar to the INPUT command; however, a program receives information from Plus/4 code rather than a user.
-Information is stored in Plus/4 code using `DATA` statements.
+The `READ` statement is similar to the INPUT command; however, a program receives information from code rather than a user.
+Information is stored in code using `DATA` statements.
 Below is an example the reads the names of the [Marx Brothers](https://en.wikipedia.org/wiki/Marx_Brothers):

 ```basic
 10 READ A$, B$, C$, D$, E$